 It won.

-What do you think is the alternative, Mort to liberalism?
+What do you think is the alternative, Mort, to liberalism?

-What's it Mort said the Republicans need alternative policies?
+Mort said the Republicans need alternative policies.

 Yeah.